Mani Rimdu festival and Lower Everest trek 10 Days | 2024

 The Fire Puja is performed in the yard.
 The Fire Puja is an offering to Agni (the god of fire), and to the Gods of the mandala – to allay all harm in the world.
 The harm is visualized as dissolving into the grain and butter is burned.

-Day 09 November 3rd 2020.
-Trek to Chiwong Monastery (2 hrs.);fourth day of Mani Rimdu; overnight at Paphlu (4 hrs. trek).
+Day 09 November 17th 2024.
+Trek to Chiwong Monastery (2 hrs.); fourth day of Mani Rimdu; overnight at Paphlu (4 hrs. trek).

 The Naga Mandala ( The Naga)

-The Naga is a mythical serpentine creature appearing as human or snake, or both together with a human torso above and a coiled snakes tail below.
+The Naga is a mythical serpentine creature appearing as a human or snake, or both together with a human torso above and a coiled snake’s tail below.
 They inhabit the regions beneath the earth and the oceans.
 The Naga sand mandala in the temple is ritually pulled to pieces, and the sand is given as an offering to the serpent gods.

-Day 10 November 5th 2020.
+Day 10 November 18th 2024.
 Drive Phaplu to Kathmandu (8 hrs.)

 During the trekking season prices may rise.
 The final price depends on the trekking season, group size and, if applicable, the cost of the local transfers.